Myasthenia Gravis Overview and Practice Questions

 Late in the day or evening.

-36. What is an important sign and symptom for the respiratory therapist to be aware of in myasthenia gravis and why?
+36. What is an important sign and symptom for a respiratory therapist to be aware of in myasthenia gravis?

-Development of a sudden and transient generalized weakness that includes the diaphragm and ventilatory failure.
+The development of a sudden and transient generalized weakness that includes the diaphragm, and ventilatory failure.

-37. What is the first noticeable symptom in most cases?
+37. What is the first noticeable symptom of myasthenia gravis in most cases?

 38. Where can weakness develop as myasthenia gravis becomes more generalized?